dlodeprojuicer/techconf-db/readme.md

 3. `npx cap copy`
 4. `npx cap open android` Android Studio takes a few minutes to index the files, keep an eye at the bottom of Android Studio for progress.
 5. Testing - When indexing is complete, look for a green play button.
 Click the play button and it will launch the app in an emulator ([See here to setup Emulator](https://developer.android.com/studio/run/managing-avds)) or on the phone if a phone is connected via USB.

-## Disclaimer
-Ionic Vue is still in beta; I am using this setup in production but please use with caution.
-Keep an eye on [Ionic Twitter account](https://twitter.com/Ionicframework), [forum](https://forum.ionicframework.com/) and [slack group](https://ionic-worldwide.slack.com) for updates, RCs and production release expected towards the end of the year.

 ## Contact
 - [@dlodeprojuicer](https://twitter.com/dlodeprojuicer) on Twitter